jfang99/Show_Hand/README.md

 # Texas-Hold-em-Poker
-This is Texas' Hold'em Poker game with C++.
+This is Texas' Hold'em Poker game with C++ language.

+I plan to first write the algorithm with command line at the beginning.